roblaing/swipl-webapp-howto/README.md

 I haven't figured out how to use quasiquoting for the SQL string in [odbc_query(+Connection, +SQL, -RowOrAffected, +Options)](http://www.swi-prolog.org/pldoc/doc_for?object=odbc_query/4) yet, but hope to in due course.

-Though I wouldn't bet my life on it, running input text through sql_escape_single_quotes should hopefully secure the site against SQL injection attacks.
+Though I wouldn't bet my life on it, running input text through sql_escape_single_quotes before inserting it should hopefully secure the site against SQL injection attacks.